LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 Here we trim the sequence "an" from the end of Gothic words, since this is a suffix that marks the infinitive.

-This function will be used when populating the column ``Spacy`` in ``cldf/senses.csv``.
-It takes a string as input, which can be a word or a phrase.
-It then checks whether spacy's word-vector model contains a vector for it.
-If yes, it returns the the word or phrase, if not it returns a blank line.

 .. code-block:: python

    @attr.s